 Dhrutharashtra!
 Some people are enriched/flourishing with fine qualities and some others with wealth.
 One who is wealthy because of wealth but is bereft of virtues should be forsaken forever.”

 Dhrutharashtra uvācha, “Vidura!
 Whatever you are saying is beneficial/conducive in conclusion; intelligent persons approve/endorse this.
 This is also right that there is victory in the side where dharma is but yet I cannot forsake my child.”

 Vidura uvācha, “Hey King!
 One who is endowed with plenteous virtues and is supplicatory can never be indifferent/contemptuous seeing the decimation of even a few beings.

-Taking money from such people namely those who are always engaged in condemning/denouncing others, those who cause grief to others, those who persevere with great enthusiasm in creating split/disunity among people, who’s sight is deemed as inauspicious and in who’s company there is great danger is a great blunder and there is great fear to give them money as well.
+Taking money from such people namely those who are always engaged in condemning/denouncing others, those who cause grief to others, those who persevere with great enthusiasm in creating split/disunity among people, whose sight is deemed as inauspicious and in whose company there is great danger is a great blunder and there is great fear to give them money as well.

 One’s whose nature is to cause split/disunity among people, who is desirous of pleasures, is shameless/graceless, is wicked/roguish and is an infamous sinner – they are unworthy of being friendly with and are condemned.